 Why is this important?
 Certified EHRs will all contain and be able to produce these common and expanding data elements to support health information exchange.
 Integration of clinical and administrative data promises increased care precision, outcomes, and even, affordability.
 Understanding this evolving dataset provides strong strategic positioning.

-- The CARIN Alliance – Created in 2016 as a bipartisan effort to advance consumer-directed exchange of health information, CARIN has workgroups and members that include some heavy hitters in technology and healthcare, like Microsoft and Humana.
+- The CARIN Alliance – Created in 2016 as a bipartisan effort to advance the consumer-directed exchange of health information, CARIN has workgroups and members that include some heavy hitters in technology and healthcare, like Microsoft and Humana.

 Relative to health plans, CARIN has been developing a common payer consumer data set (CPCDS) to align with the Blue Button 2.0 interoperability data set available through the traditional Medicare fee-for-service program, including an implementation guide for Fast Healthcare Interoperability Resources (FHIR) application programming interfaces (APIs) that payers can display to consumers.
 Blue Button—initially used for veteran access to EHR data—is driving the White House MyHealthEData initiative and the CMS and ONC interop proposed rules, which have aggressive timelines for health plans.